twrackers/SFX_Light-sketches/README.md

 This repository holds Arduino sketches which are used to create lighting special effects.

-At this time three sketches have been uploaded.
+At this time four sketches have been uploaded.
 The first two below use Adafruit PWM (pulse width modulation) driver devices to control multiple LEDs at the same time.
 Both are also written to run on the [Adafruit Itsy Bitsy 32u4 (5V 16MHz version)](https://www.adafruit.com/product/3677) microcontroller.
 The third, `TowerStrobes`, is written for the [Adafruit GEMMA v2](https://www.adafruit.com/product/1222adafruit.com/product/1222) and will drive LEDs directly with Darlington transistor drivers.
+The fourth, `TowerStrobes_Async`, is a variation of `TowerStrobes`.
+The difference is that the Async version allows the two strobe effects (day and night) to run on separate timings, usually at slightly different rates for realism; the non-Async version runs both strobes at the same rate.

 ## LighthouseBeacon ##
 This sketch will be used to create the "rotating" beacon at the top of a lighthouse.
 The lighthouse itself is an N-scale (1:160 scale) model which was designed to hold a simple grain-of-rice incandescent bulb with no driving electronics.
 I plan to replace that bulb with a small 3D-printed piece which will have 12 white [Pico LEDs](https://evandesigns.com/products/chip-nano-pico-leds?variant=39985935646768) from [Evan Designs](https://evandesigns.com/) (Fort Collins, Colorado, USA) mounted around its tip.